Gujranwala Punjab, Pakistan Travel Guide

 Consider your preferences when planning your visit.

-Monsoon rains (July-September) lead to urban waterlogging.
-Extreme summer heat requires staying hydrated, using Sun protection, and avoiding midday outdoor exposure.
+Monsoon rains (July-September) lead to town waterlogging.
+Extreme summer heat requires staying hydrated, using Sun protection, plus staying away from midday outdoor exposure.

 Dense winter fog (December-January) impacts highway and air travel due to reduced visibility.